Through the Blue

 written by Lindsay

-Not the prettiest city in Europe, Greece’s second city is loved for its charisma, cultural depth, and creative cuisine.
+Not quite the prettiest city in Europe, Greece’s second largest city is loved for its charisma, cultural depth, and creative cuisine.

 At first sight,Thessaloniki is hardly enchanting.
 Overlooking the inky seas of the Thermaic Gulf, grimy concrete volumes command the seafront, extending as far back as the eye would like to see.